A second pair of eyes on your UniFi network.

 When an A/V vendor or a previous installer left you with a UniFi setup and you want a senior network engineer to sanity-check it — this is the right call.
 Most homes land in Standard.
 Larger homes with cameras, IoT segmentation, or multiple floors of APs land in Advanced.

-The Health Check is forensic in posture: we back up, we read, we write it down.
+The Health Check is read-only by design: we back up, we read, we write it down.
 We do not change anything — that’s the point.
 The report tells you what we found and what to do about it.

 You request a tier.

 Pick Standard, Advanced, or Enterprise.
-Tell us what UniFi modules are in play, how many APs, and whether anything is on fire right now.
+Tell us what UniFi modules are in play, how many APs, and whether anything is broken right now.
 We confirm the scope by email within one business day.

 You grant temporary admin access.